By Dr. Donna Gaffney

 Considering these factors, you may need to make the holiday different, to both recognize the loss (making it clear that the holiday rituals will not be the same as before) and move toward building new rituals, new roles and new meanings.

 Cultural, religious or historical aspects of a holiday provide a vital connection to the past.
 Maintaining and following certain traditions can be a source of comfort.
 The routine of familiar past celebrations can provide a sense of security and continuity in life when one feels overwhelmed and can become a tribute to and reminder of those who have died.
-But, some prefer to create new routines and ways to honor someone's memory.
+But, some prefer to create new routines and ways to honour someone's memory.

 Small changes in existing family traditions are often easier than making a major shift, but sometimes family traditions are out of balance and only please one side of the family, one spouse or parent.
 Creating new rituals can aid in the healing process.
 To keep things balanced, ask what others would like to do for the holidays.
 Talking about possibilities with family members can help prevent disappointments.